HarrySolsem/MyCVRepository/resume.md

 * Member of the board, Norwegian Thyroid Organization, 2020 – td
 * Member of the board, Langhus 1405 Co-ownership Apartments, 2021 – td
 * Member of national tariff committee, NITO, 2014 – 2023
-* Additional boardmember competency from sportsclubs and house ownership organizations
+* Serving as board member on boards on sportsclub and house ownership organizations

 ***